2006 International Criminal Court judges election: Nomination process

-The candidature of Effie Owuor of Kenya was withdrawn.
+The candidature of Effie Owuor of Kenya, which had been submitted on 18 October 2005, was withdrawn on 16 November 2005.

 Minimum voting requirements

 Minimum voting requirements governed part of the election.
-This was to ensure that article 36(8)(a) cited above is fulfilled.
-For this election, the following minimum voting requirements existed; they were to be adjusted once the election was underway.
+This was to ensure that articles 36(5) and 36(8)(a) cited above were fulfilled.
+For this election, the following minimum voting requirements applied initially.

-Regarding the List A or B requirement, there was a minimum voting requirement (not to be waived at any time) of one judge from List A and one judge from List B.
+Regarding the List A or B requirement, there was a minimum voting requirement for one judge from List A and one judge from List B.

 Regarding the regional criteria, there were minimum voting requirements for one African, one Asian and two Eastern European judges.

 Regarding the gender criteria, there was a minimum voting requirement for one female judge.

-The regional and gender criteria could have been adjusted even before the election depending on the number of candidates.
-Paragraph 20(b) of the ASP resolution that governed the elections states that if there are less than double the number of candidates required for each region, the minimum voting requirement shall be a (rounded-up) half of the number of candidates; except when there is only one candidate which results in no voting requirement.
-Furthermore, if the number of candidates of one gender is less than ten, then the minimum voting requirement shall not exceed a certain number depending on the number of candidates.
+The regional and gender requirements could have been adjusted before the election depending on the number of candidates, pursuant to paragraphs 20 (b) and (c) of the 2004 resolution.

-The regional and gender criteria could have been dropped either if they were not (jointly) possible any more, or if after four ballots not all seats were filled.
+The minimum voting requirements are updated after each ballot to account for the judges already elected.
+The regional and gender requirements are dropped either if they can no longer be (jointly) fulfilled, or if after four ballots not all seats are filled.
+The List A or B requirement remains active until a sufficient number of judges has been elected from each list.

 The voting requirements were as follows: